4 registered (4 invisible),

 “I trusted my instincts,” he says.
 “And they were wrong -- the opposite of right.”

-The loved kid sits near me on one of the buses to Qatar.
+The kid-from-love sits near me on one of the buses to Qatar.
 I ask him about his case.

 “It’s a travel guitar.
 Do you play?”